Albonycal/ONTDash/README.md

-You need to setup the environment variable `ONTPASS` as your ONT's password, add that to your shell's rc file (ex `.bashrc` )
+You need to setup the environment variable `ONTPASS` as your ONT's password, add that to your shell's rc file (ex `.bashrc` ) and then `source ~/.bashrc`
+Or you could just run it from your terminal if you are just testing.

 ```sh
 export ONTPASS=<Password>